fregu856/papers/summaries/Coupled Variational Bayes via Optimization Embedding.md

 ****

 ### General comments on paper quality:
-- Quite well-written and interesting paper.
+- Somewhat well-written and interesting paper.
 It was however a quite heavy read.
 Also, I should definitely have done some more background reading on VAEs etc. (e.g., "Auto-encoding variational bayes", "Variational inference with normalizing flows", "Improved variational inference with inverse autoregressive flow") before trying to read this paper.

 ### Comments:
 - I did not properly understand their proposed method, I found section 3 quite difficult to follow.
 Definitely not clear to me how one actually would implement this in practice.